Quinn

 +

 Advanced topics course covering network infrastructure design, protocol security, encryption standards, and defense-in-depth strategies for enterprise environments.
+Capstone deliverable: a full structured cabling design for a multi-floor university building.

 • Studied IPv6 security implications and transition vulnerabilities

-• Analyzed SSO implementations and authentication protocols
+• Analyzed SSO implementations and authentication protocols across enterprise environments

-Network DesignPKIIPv6Infrastructure
+Network DesignTIA/EIA-568PKIIPv6Infrastructure

 CYSE 270